evolvedbinary/hsg-project-wiki/Troubleshooting.md

 First, check:

 1. Are your copies of eXist and oXygen up-to-date with the versions stated in the [Setup](setup) document?
-1. Have you run "Fetch updates" in oXygen today?
+1. Have you run "Pull updates" in oXygen today?
 (Do this to make sure you have the latest files.)
-Does the console window that appears when you run "Fetch updates" show any problems?
+Does the console window that appears when you run "Pull updates" show any problems?
 If so, copy and paste the entire contents of the console into an email.
 If not, then try deploying the repositories to localhost again.
 1. Is eXist running?

 If the problem persists, copy and paste the entire contents of the console window in oXygen into an email and send it to your trainer.
 The console output can be cryptic, but it often indicates the source of the problem or provides useful clues.